radoyankov/valigator/README.md

         }

         //Multiple errors in one validation
         val multipleErrorValidator = Validator{
-          if (this == null) {
+          //it's a good idea to return true inside the checks, to tell the library you've already handled the error if (this == null) {
                 error = "Null object"
+                true
           } else if (text.isEmpty()) {
                 error = "Text is empty"
+                true
-          }
+          } else false
-          //it's a good idea to return true, to tell the library you've already displayed the error true
         }

 ```